The Benefits of Oregano for Chickens: A Complete Guide

 What Is Oregano, and Where Does It Come From?

-Oregano, which is scientifically known as Origanum vulgare, is a blooming plant that is native to Europe, the Mediterranean, and parts of Asia.
+Oregano, scientifically known as Origanum vulgare, is a flowering plant native to Europe, the Mediterranean, and parts of Asia.

-This herb comes from the mint family–Lamiaceae and is evolutionarily among the oldest cooking and medical plants.
+This herb belongs to the mint family, Lamiaceae, and is among the oldest cooking and medicinal plants in evolutionary terms.

-The herb has a robust, aromatic flavor and is rich in essential oils that include carvacrol, thymol, and rosmarinic acid, which contribute to its myriad health benefits.
+The herb has a robust, aromatic flavor and is rich in essential oils, including carvacrol, thymol, and rosmarinic acid, which contribute to its numerous health benefits.

 One can use oregano in fresh, dried, and essential oil forms.